Azure/Industrial-IoT/docs/industrial_iot_deployment.md

 ### AKS

-All of back-end microservices of Industrial IoT solution are deployed to an AKS Kubernetes cluster.
+All of microservices of Industrial IoT solution are deployed to an AKS Kubernetes cluster.
 The deployment creates `industrial-iot` namespace where all microservices are running.
 To provide connection details for all Azure resources created by `Microsoft.Azure.IIoT.Deployment`, we created `industrial-iot-env` secret, which is then consumed by deployments.

 To see YAML files of all Kubernetes resources that are created by the application check [deploy/src/Microsoft.Azure.IIoT.Deployment/Resources/aks/](../deploy/src/Microsoft.Azure.IIoT.Deployment/Resources/aks/) directory.

-To see state of all back-end microservices you can check Kubernetes Dashboard.
+To see state of microservices you can check Kubernetes Dashboard.
 Follow this tutorial on how to access it:

 * [Access the Kubernetes web dashboard in Azure Kubernetes Service (AKS)](https://docs.microsoft.com/azure/aks/kubernetes-dashboard)